budasophia/CPB/TA-examples/Fall-2023/Antoinette_Hannah_Reed-switch_Velcro_Vibe/README.md

 ### Use case:

-For a user who keeps their wallet in their back pocket and is worried about pickpockets swiping it.
+This is a demo for a wearable device for a user who stores

 ### What it does: